adarsh1927/DEV_COMMANDS_N_TOOLS/README.md

 # Remove the trailing pipe character
 TREE_EXCLUDE_PATTERN=${TREE_EXCLUDE_PATTERN%|}

-# FIX 3: Build the '-path ... -o ...' arguments for the 'find' command
+# Build the '-path ... -o ...' arguments for the 'find' command
 FIND_EXCLUDE_ARGS=()
 for item in "${EXCLUDE_ARRAY[@]}"; do
     FIND_EXCLUDE_ARGS+=(-o -path "./$item")